Need help? Chat now!

-When using the CentOS 7 Web Panel (CWP7) on your Hostwinds VPS or dedicated server, the occasional requirement of modifying, creating, editing or removing files on your server surfaces.
-The easiest, most direct way to do so is utilizing the built-in File Manager for CWP7.
-This article will detail how to launch it, how to use it, and what common processes may call for its use.
+When using the CentOS 7 Web Panel (CWP7) on your Hostwinds VPS or dedicated server, the occasional requirement of modifying, creating, editing, or removing files on your server surfaces.
+The easiest, most direct way to do so is by utilizing the built-in File Manager for CWP7.
+This article will detail how to launch it, use it, and what common processes may call for its use.

 Once logged in, you should see your CWP7 Dashboard.

 Step 2: Click the button in the Quick Access section that says "File Manager."
 Make sure your browser allows for new windows to be created, as the file manager will be launched in a new tab, or window, depending on how your browser handles new page creation.

 Step 3: By default, the new tab or window created should gain focus automatically.
 If it does not, simply click over to the tab or window that was created.
 You should see the following, or something similar:

 From here, you are presented with the default layout and default directory that loads when.
 We will go over each section below.

 This section of the file manager will list the current "structure" of the file system and show open folders as you navigate from folder to folder.
 At any time, you can click a visible folder to be taken to that folder immediately.
 Clicking any of the tiny triangles to the left of the folder will open up the subfolders available to that folder if any exist.
 This section is a great tool for making sure you're in the correct subdirectory or jumping between two folders quickly.
 Keep in mind.
 Files will not show up in this view, only folders.

 This section has a lot of functionality.
 There are a few pieces here you probably won't need, but it is certainly important to know what they do.
 We will go over each piece in the table below.